df8819/WinFunct/README.md

 ## Comments

 - _Thank you for using my App.
 Feedback is always welcome_ ✌
 - _This is my 'learning by doing' app.
-It provides useful functions, but expect some of them to misbehave or crash from time to time_
+It provides useful functions, but expect some of them to misbehave or maybe crash from time to time_

-## Screenshots - Main App
+## Screenshot - Main App

 ![Image](GUI_Pics/2025-01-08-1736346243.png)
 <!--